 So, let’s take a closer look on our P90x equipment list.

-Can You Do P90X With Just Household Items?
+Can I Do P90X With Just Household Items?

 Yes, you can do P90X with just household items, but you will struggle quite a bit with some of the exercises.
 This also very much depends on what you want to get out of the P90X workout.

 For example, if you just want to lose some weight and not bulk up, you can use bottles of water instead of dumbbells.
 It’s a simple solution and will work.

 But, if you want to bulk up a bit, then you won’t get around investing in some P90X accessories.